Apartment Income REIT Corp. (AIRC) Shares Plummet Below 1-Year High - News Heater

 AIRC’s Market Performance

 The stock of Apartment Income REIT Corp.
-(AIRC) has seen a -2.36% decrease in the past week, with a 2.27% rise in the past month, and a -0.06% fall in the past quarter.
-The volatility ratio for the week is 2.04%, and the volatility levels for the past 30 days are at 2.06% for AIRC.
-The simple moving average for the past 20 days is -2.29% for AIRC’s stock, with a -3.02% simple moving average for the past 200 days.
+(AIRC) has seen a -2.44% decrease in the past week, with a -4.68% drop in the past month, and a -7.43% fall in the past quarter.
+The volatility ratio for the week is 2.41%, and the volatility levels for the past 30 days are at 2.02% for AIRC.
+The simple moving average for the past 20 days is -3.96% for AIRC’s stock, with a -5.10% simple moving average for the past 200 days.

 Analysts’ Opinion of AIRC